-We are asking for your views on three options for the link between Madingley Mulch roundabout and Bourn roundabout.
+We were asking for your views on three options for the link between Madingley Mulch roundabout and Bourn roundabout.

 The section from Bourn roundabout to Broadway forms part of a major planning application for approximately 3,500 homes at Bourn Airfield and is the same across all options.
 All options show two alternatives for entry to Cambourne, travelling with general traffic through the village (Route A), or up Broadway and along St Neots Road (Route B), entering Cambourne from the north.